samora/trim-body/README.md

 # trim-body

-Trim parsed request body or any object with strings that need trimming in one go.
+Trim parsed request body or any object with strings that needs trimming in one go.

-Modifies object in place.
+__Note__: Modifies object in place.

 ## Installation